connervieira/Arachnid/README.md

 ### Command Line Interface

-Arachnid is completely command line based, meaning you can run it directly on the webserver you want to test.
+Arachnid is completely command line based, meaning you can run it directly on the web-server you want to test.

 ### Well Commented